Conspiracy Theories and Interior Design: Plot

-Dean Pelton (Jim Rash) accuses Jeff (Joel McHale) of creating a fake course in conspiracy theories taught by "Professor Professorson."
-Jeff leads the Dean and Annie (Alison Brie) to Professorson's supposed office, which is revealed to be a closet.
+Dean Pelton (Jim Rash) accuses Jeff (Joel McHale) of creating a fake course on conspiracy theories taught by "Professor Professorson."
+Jeff leads the dean and Annie (Alison Brie) to Professorson's supposed office, which is revealed to be a closet.
 He starts explaining this must be a conspiracy to test him until a nearby man (Kevin Corrigan) introduces himself as Professorson.
 He explains that he usually teaches night school, congratulates Jeff, and departs.
-Satisfied, the Dean leaves, but when Annie apologizes for doubting Jeff, Jeff admits he faked the class and has never seen "Professorson" before.
+Satisfied, the dean leaves, but when Annie apologizes for doubting Jeff, Jeff admits he faked the class and has never seen "Professorson" before.

 Troy (Donald Glover) and Abed (Danny Pudi) build a blanket fort in Abed's dorm; other students help to expand the fort.
 Annie discovers that Professorson's real name is Professor Woolley.
 Despite threatening messages, the two explore the night school, which they discover is a sham.
 After a chase through the now-sprawling fort, they catch Woolley.
 He explains that like Jeff, he once forged a course for credit; to maintain the charade, he had to fake an entire night school.
-Suspicious, Jeff recognizes Woolley as drama professor Sean Garrity; Garrity drops the façade and reveals the Dean staged everything to teach Jeff a lesson.
+Suspicious, Jeff recognizes Woolley as drama professor Sean Garrity, who drops the façade and reveals the dean staged everything to teach Jeff a lesson.
 Jeff decides to get even.

 Jeff and Annie bring in the Dean and pretend to expose "Woolley"'s sham.
 Feigning a lack of forgiveness, Annie "shoots" Garrity with a prop gun.
-The Dean suddenly shoots Annie; in response, Jeff shoots the Dean.
-Annie sits up and tells Jeff she and the Dean created the night school ploy to teach Jeff a lesson about academic dishonesty.
-The Dean then sits up, and Jeff, who had deduced that Annie helped the Dean, reveals he and the Dean wanted to teach Annie about being a better friend.
+The dean suddenly shoots Annie; in response, Jeff shoots the dean.
+Annie sits up and tells Jeff she and the dean created the night school ploy to teach Jeff a lesson about academic dishonesty.
+The dean then sits up, and Jeff, who had deduced that Annie helped the dean, reveals he and the dean wanted to teach Annie about being a better friend.
 Upset, Annie reveals another gun and shoots Jeff.
-When she confronts the Dean over betraying her for Jeff, he admits that he spontaneously decided to side with Jeff, due to being unable to keep track of the increasing number of conspiracies.
-Jeff sits up and explains that he and Annie created the ploy with another prop gun because the Dean switches alliances too quickly.
-Garrity rises and collects the guns, but a security officer (Craig Cackowski) enters and shoots Garrity, horrifying the other three until they realize it was yet another prop gun – the officer and Garrity wanted to show the dangers of misusing prop guns.
-However, the Dean, having been traumatized by the mass shootout, still denies Jeff credit for the class.
+When she confronts the dean over betraying her for Jeff, he admits that he spontaneously decided to side with Jeff, due to being unable to keep track of the increasing number of conspiracies.
+Jeff sits up and explains that he and Annie created the ploy with another prop gun because the dean switches alliances too quickly.
+Garrity rises and collects the guns, but a police officer (Craig Cackowski) enters and shoots Garrity, horrifying the other three until they realize it was yet another prop gun – the officer and Garrity wanted to show the dangers of misusing prop guns.
+However, the dean, having been traumatized by the mass shootout, still denies Jeff credit for the class.

 Later, Abed and Troy see the fort town mentioned in Greendale's newspaper, making it "mainstream."
 With that, they collapse the entire fort.